 VDatum stands for Vertical Datum Transformation, an innovative and evolving software tool under development by NOAA's National Ocean Service.
 Free to the public, VDatum's primary purpose is to convert elevation data from various sources into a common reference system.

 A common reference system is important because irregularities can occur when maps and charts are created from different data sources.
-In a coastal area, for example, a shift in elevation on a gently sloping beach may change the overall depiction of the shoreline.
+In a coastal area, for example, a shift in elevation on a gently sloping beach may change the overall depiction of the shoreline or results of inundation mapping.

-VDatum coverage will be complete in all coastal regions of the U.S. by 2011, and in Puerto Rico, the U.S. Virgin Islands, Hawaii, Alaska, and the Pacific territories thereafter.
+VDatum coverage is complete in all coastal regions of the continental U.S., Puerto Rico, and the U.S. Virgin Islands.
+Future development of coverage for Hawaii, Alaska, and the Pacific territories will commence once foundational geodetic and tidal data are established to allow for valide model construction.
+In addition, the current models are being revisited to improve coverage and inclusion of additional foundational geodetic and tidal data acquisition that will assist in improving transformational components of the VDatum models, assist in refining and validating the uncertainty associated with models, and to support a wider range of applications.
 The goal is to develop a VDatum utility throughout the country that will foster more effective sharing of elevation data and, eventually, to link such data through national databases.

 VDatum is written for use solely within the United States and its territories.
 NOAA's National Geodetic Survey, Office of Coast Survey, and Center for Operational Oceanographic Products and Services are the joint developers of VDatum software.